martinzw/THRII-direct-USB-pedalboard/README.md

 **Note for 03/29/2023**
 Added a timeout mechanism for the outgoing message queue.
 This could be neccessary if a message, that expects an acknowledge and/or an answer is not released from the queue (e.g. if the acknowledging frame was not received for whatever reason that might have).
 This could happen, if you use a volume-pedal at an anlog input of the Teensy, resulting in sending out a lot of parameter change messages in a short time period.
+**Note for 05/02/2023**
+Added support for an analog GuitarVolume pedal at analog input A0.
+The analog value at A0 should vary from 0V to 1.4V if the pedal (being simply an adjustable resistor of 47KOhms in my case) is plugged in and going higher to 1.7V if plugged out.
+I used an JVC foot pedal from an old broken electronik piano.

 **DISCLAIMER:**
 THE HARDWARE SUGGESTIONS THE LISTED SOFTWARE AND ALL INFORMATION HERE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHOR OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE AND HARDWARE SUGGESTIONS OR THE USE OR OTHER DEALINGS IN THE SOFTWARE AND HARDWARE.